ccs-amsterdam/r-course-material/tutorials/R_basics_2_data_and_functions.md

 z
 ```

-R has decent built-in support for working with character values, but for more advanced techniques for working with **strings** (essentially, how texts are represented in computers) it is recommended to use a dedicated packages such as [stringr](https://github.com/rstudio/cheatsheets/raw/master/strings.pdf).
+R has decent built-in support for working with character values, but for more advanced techniques for working with **strings** it is recommended to use a dedicated package such as [stringr](https://github.com/rstudio/cheatsheets/raw/master/strings.pdf).

 Factor
 ------

-The *factor* data type is the stuff many R nightmares are made of, but it's easy to deal with if you take a minute to understand it.
-Technically, a *factor* in R is a series of labeled numbers.
-This is particularly usefull if you have a categorical variable, such as education level (in surveys) or medium type (in content analysis).
+A *factor* in R is a series of labeled numbers.
+This is usefull if you have a categorical variable, such as education level (in surveys) or medium type (in content analysis).
 If you are familiar with SPSS, this is comparable to using *value labels*.

 To demonstrate how factors work, we have to use a sequence of values, called a *vector*.
 We will discuss vectors in more detail below.
 For now, just see that we combine multiple values in a particular order by putting them between parentheses with a *c* in front.
-Also, Note that despite the somewhat similar name, *factors* and *vectors* are different things).
+Also, note that despite the somewhat similar name, *factors* and *vectors* are different things.

 ``` r
 x = c('De Volkskrant','De Volkskrant','NRC Handelsblad',